iuec/uec-tech-standards/_pages/business_capabilities/cds-api-overview.md

             End
         </td>
         <td>
-            Patient journey transferred back and continues from the EMS
+            The patient journey continues from the EMS
         </td>
     </tr>
 </table>

-Note: The EMS will typically also manage elements like user authentication, workflow and user interactions which are considered 'out of scope' from the CDS API usage point of view
+The EMS will typically also manage elements like user authentication, workflow and user interactions which are considered 'out of scope' from the CDS API usage point of view.

 <!--
 ## Messaging architecture overview